Data Protection Policy

 - the date and time of the request

-- the IP address of the computer from which the request originated
+- IP address of the device from which the request was made

 - a description of the type of web browser used